someone005/someone005/README.md

 </div>

 <div align="center">
     <h5>Guy who enjoys coding at free time.
-I specialize at backend, but I can do some magic in frontend 😏</h5>
+I specialize at backend, but I can do some magic in frontend</h5>
 </div>

 <div align="center">